Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel self-supervised multi-frame depth learning framework.
-The depth inconsistency mask which provides information about dynamic objects improves the performance of the depth network in dynamic scenes.
-The multi-frame depth network utilizes multi-scale feature fusion for context feature extraction and feature matching.
-The robust knowledge distillation improves the multi-frame depth with no increase in inference costs.
+The multi-frame depth network utilizes multi-scale feature fusion for texture feature extraction and feature matching.
+Different from previous methods that directly regularize the inconsistent regions during training, we propose to first train an inconsistent depth model and then generate the depth inconsistency masks off-the-shelf.
+The depth inconsistency mask which provides information about dynamic objects, improves the performance of the depth network in dynamic scenes.
+The robust knowledge distillation improves the multi-frame depth with no increase in inference cost.
 With these contributions, our method achieves SOTA performance on the KITTI and Cityscapes datasets.

+The limitation is that our method needs to pre-train the consistent single frame network and inconsistent multi-frame network to calculate the depth inconsistency masks, which will increase the training time.
+Saving these binary-masks will demand extra storage space depending on the format.
+Calculating the masks online will decrease the training efficiency.
+We will discuss this further in future research.

+\begin{acks} This work was supported by the National Key R\&D Program of China under Grant 2021ZD0112600, the National Natural Science Foundation of China under Grants 62173283 and 61977046, Shanghai Municipal Science and Technology Major Project (No. 2021SHZD ZX0102) and the Shanghai Science and Technology Program under Grant (No. 21JC1400600). \end{acks}